leonov-sasha/leonov-sasha/README.md

 ## Hey 👋, I'm Sasha Leonov

-I'm fullstack developer in NeoStackTechnology, Tomsk
+I'm backend .NET developer in BCS Fintech, Novosibirsk

 - 🎓 Graduated from TPU with a bachelor's degree in computer science
 - 🌱 Learning all about GIS